 plots:add("debit", trade.cash, "histogram")

--- plot trade pnl over time with one trace per trade id
+-- for each open trade, plot pnl over time with one trace per trade id

 for _, trade in portfolio:trades() do